Thank you for your interest in Cambridge Home School

 Our admissions process is straightforward, simple, and hassle-free.
 Please note that our school is almost always full, so we strongly recommend planning ahead and submitting an application as early as possible – we have children on our waiting list who won’t begin school with us for 2 years or more.
 Also, please note that we will only accept applications from families living in time zones conducive to attending LIVE classes – from 9 am UK time (2 pm for Sixth Form/A Level study).

 Continue reading for a closer look at the key processes associated with getting your child enrolled at Cambridge Home School.
-We’ll walk you through the registration process for the waiting list, enhanced application process, and late joiner policy.
+We’ll walk you through the registration process for the informal discussion, waiting list, enhanced application process, and late joiner policy.

 Because very few school places are ever available at Cambridge Home School, parents can be waiting a considerable time before they are eligible for consideration by the Headmaster.
 This is of course acceptable should you wish to join the school in a year or two (perhaps your child is too young at present or won’t be leaving their present school for some time).
 To join the school’s waiting list please complete the school’s registration form selecting the ‘add us to the waiting list’ option, thank you.
 Click here to register – there is no admin fee for this.